 8. Social Therapy

-It will allow an individual to work through some of their issues in a safe and nonthreatening environment.
+Group therapy allows people to work through some of their issues in a safe and nonthreatening environment.
 This safe environment can help shore up mental health and reduce the severity of a future panic attack.

 The following treatment?
 You can practice it anywhere…